Find out more about our authors and the editorial guidelines used for all of our content.

 Our Content Editorial Regulations and Processes

-All of our content is produced by our Medical Quality Managers and Patient Care Advisers, all whom have medical backgrounds and training.
-They gather their information from highly credible government approved sources such as the NHS, BAAPS/BAPRAS, FDA and the CQC.
-After the content is written it is sent to one of our expert surgeons so they are able to review the accuracy of the information and ensure it is of the highest quality before it is published.
+All of our content is produced by our Medical Quality Managers and Patient Care Advisers, all of whom have medical backgrounds and training.
+They gather their information from highly credible government-approved sources such as the NHS, BAAPS/BAPRAS, FDA and the CQC.
+After the content is written, it is sent to one of our expert surgeons, so they are able to review the accuracy of the information and ensure it is of the highest quality before it is published.

 Patient Care Advisers